 Discussion:

-This comment is related to HE Beacon transmission timing vs legacy Beacon transmission timing.
+This comment is related to ER Beacon transmission timing vs legacy Beacon transmission timing.

 Agree with the comment in prinple and there is a need to clarify the text.

-As discussed in the CID #7977, the HE Beacon frame transmission is controlled by HE AP when there is a need to improve Beacon transmission reliability in HE BSS coverage, which is independantly from non-HT Beacon frame transmission.
-It is not necessary to restrict in the spec the HE Beacon transmission time by the non-HT Beacon transmission.
-An HE AP should be able to schedule an HE Beacon transmission in a normal way.
+As discussed in the CID #7977, the ER Beacon frame transmission is controlled by HE AP when there is a need to improve Beacon transmission reliability in ER BSS coverage, which is independantly from non-HT Beacon frame transmission.
+It is not necessary to restrict in the spec the ER Beacon transmission time by the non-HT Beacon transmission.
+An HE AP should be able to schedule an ER Beacon transmission in a normal way.

 Proposed Resolution:

-Remove the sentences related HE Beacon transmission timing to legacy Beacon as indicated.
+Remove the sentences related ER Beacon transmission timing to legacy Beacon as indicated.
 See the resolution of CID #7977.

 CIDs: 9561